15 Most Affordable States for Private Pay Home Care in 2026

 West Virginia who this state is best for

-West Virginia works well for seniors with limited savings who need budget-friendly care options.
-The state particularly benefits retirees who prefer home-based care over facilities, as monthly home care costs ($3,527) are significantly less than nursing home care ($11,619).
-Individuals eligible for Medicaid benefits will find extensive support through the state’s Personal Care Services Program.
+West Virginia offers affordable care for seniors with limited savings.
+It especially suits retirees who prefer care at home over facility care, since monthly home care costs ($3,527) are much lower than nursing home care ($11,619).
+Medicaid-eligible individuals can get support through the state's Personal Care Services Program.

 Alabama